cyaltr/cyaltr/README.md

-"Problems worthy of attack prove their worth by fighting back" -Piet Hein "And they pack a mean punch" -Me
+>"Problems worthy of attack prove their worth by fighting back"

+– Piet Hein

+>"And they pack a mean punch"

+– Me